vpriya22/data-commons/docs/data/index.md

 We'll send rules in the function's parameters to identify which locations to omit (like which countries lack emissions data).

-We'll send the valid year range.
+We'll pull the valid year range from the Google Sheet row.

 The rules can reside in each DCID row in the Google Sheet.